Julien Arino

 Winnipeg, Manitoba

-I am a Professor and 2021-2024 Faculty of Science Research Chair in Fundamental Science with the Department of Mathematics at the University of Manitoba.
+I am a Professor with the Department of Mathematics at the University of Manitoba and a member of the (informal) Mathematical (& Statistical) Biology group.

 My research is in mathematical biology, with particular focus on the role of movement in epidemiology and epizootiology.
 As part of my work, I have become more and more interested in data scientific aspects.